America, you have misplaced your heroes.

 As the investigations proceed, it’s likely that we’ll learn lots of people are at fault, and none of them deserve to be part of the Penn State machine.
 This story is sure to get bigger and uglier and more horrific.
 At present, the focus is on Joe Paterno — appropriately and accurately, I might add — because he had a duty to act.
 OK, OK, not “legally.”
 But as a leader, a hero — or how about a human being? — he had an obligation to do the right thing.

 He had a duty to look beyond his beloved football program and Penn State, to stand up for what was right.
 To exhibit courage and character and integrity, in spite of the consequences.
-The simple fact that he did not — at the one moment when his leadership was most needed — makes him a coward.
+The simple fact that he did not — at the single moment when his leadership was most needed — makes him a coward.

-Not a hero.
+Certainly not a hero.